dariagavrilic-creator/KidLit-v0.1/README.md

 > (ICNLSP 2026), Trento.

-KidLit v0.1 is a balanced corpus of 100 contemporary Russian-language children's books carrying the publisher's "0+" age marker: 50 original works (**RUS-O**) and 50 translations into Russian (**RUS-T**).
+KidLit v0.1 is a balanced corpus of 100 contemporary Russian-language children's books with "0+" age marker: 50 original works (**RUS-O**) and 50 translations into Russian (**RUS-T**).
 The paper compares the two subcorpora on 35 metrics in a main block and 17 in an extended morphological block.

 ## The texts are not distributed

 The 100 books are in copyright.
-Redistributing them would require agreements with every rights holder involved, including those of the source works and of the translations, which we have not obtained.
+We do not redistribute the texts.
 The restriction extends to any representation from which the texts could be reconstructed, so no tokenised or morphologically annotated form of the running text is included here either.